-Dolce & Gabbana has once again teamed up with luxury appliances brand Smeg to unveil their second ‘Made in Italy’ collection, which we told you about last year.
-This time the Italian fashion house has given Smeg’s small domestic appliances a makeover, to create the Dolce & Gabbana X Smeg ‘Sicily is My Love’ range.
+Dolce & Gabbana has once again teamed up with luxury appliances brand Smeg to unveil their third ‘Made in Italy’ collection.
+This time the Italian fashion house has given Smeg’s large appliances a makeover, to create the Dolce & Gabbana X Smeg ‘Divina Cucina’ range.

 Prices are available on application, though the toaster, kettle and juicer are priced at $600 each for US pre-order.
 We’re thinking our toasted crumpets would be all the tastier having been heated in a Dolce & Gabbana X Smeg toaster.
 Even if we had to live off them for a month…

-This time last year D&G announced their Smeg fridge team up, read details below…
+This time two years ago D&G announced their Smeg fridge team up, read details below…

 4 April 2016, by Josh Barrie: